b00tc4mp/eurofirms-bootcamp-202305/staff/mario-aller/web/app/README.md

 ##### Tasks

 - DONE implement plus button at the bottom of home (footer)
-- DONE implement modal window for creating a post (inputs: image, text)
+- TODO implement modal window for creating a post (inputs: image, text)
-- DONE implement createPost logic to persist the info (image, text) in database
+- TODO implement createPost logic to persist the info (image, text) in database
 - TODO implement retrievePosts logic to get all the posts from database
 - TODO implement a panel for listing posts in home